(Based on the conditions recommended by the Verband Deutscher Maschinen- und Anlagenbau e.V.)

 a. the purchaser informs the supplier without delay of the alleged infringements of property rights or copyright,

-the purchaser supports the supplier to a reasonable extent in the defence against the alleged claims, or enables the supplier to perform the modification measures in accordance with Section VI.8,
+b. the purchaser supports the supplier to a reasonable extent in the defence against the alleged claims, or enables the supplier to perform the modification measures in accordance with Section VI.8,

 c. all defence measures, including extra-judicial provisions, remain reserved for the supplier,